NuSTAR/nustar_solar/README.md

 # Nustar Solar Repo

-Scripts for converting *NuSTAR* solar observations to usable heliocentric coordinates.
+## Overview:

-This branch uses python scripts rather than IDL scripts.
-This is currently work in progress.
+**This is currently work in progress.**

-Requirements:
+This repo contains scripts for converting *NuSTAR* solar observations to usable heliocentric coordinates.

-  astopy
+This branch uses python-based code rather than IDL scripts so that we can take advantage of the wonderful open source developments in astropy and sunpy.

-  numpy
+All python scripts shown here are written for python 3.5.

-  sunpy
+Library Requirements (at minimum, and with their dependencies): astopy numpy sunpy